Second Order Concentration via Logarithmic Sobolev Inequalities: Introduction

 \section{Introduction}

 The concentration of measure phenomenon for product measures has been extensively studied in the past decades.
 It was established by M. Talagrand in the 1990s \cite{T1}, \cite{T2}.
-Further research was done by S. Bobkov, M. Ledoux and others \cite{L1},\cite{B-G1},\cite{B-G2}.
-For a comprehensive survey which summarizes the central concentration of measure results up to the end of the 1990s see the monographs by M. Ledoux \cite{L2}, \cite{L3}.
+Further research was done by S. Bobkov, M. Ledoux and others \cite{L1}, \cite{B-G1}, \cite{B-G2}.
+For a comprehensive survey which summarizes the central concentration of measure results up to the end of the 1990s see the monographs by M. Ledoux \cite{L2}, \cite{L3}, for a more recent one see \cite{B-L-M2}.

 One of the basic results due to M. Talagrand are concentration inequalities for Lipschitz functions around their mean or median.
 For instance, in discrete probability models, the product probability space $(\Omega, \mathcal{A}, \mu) := \otimes_{i=1}^n (\Omega_i, \mathcal{A}_i, \mu_i)$ is typically equipped with the Hamming distance $d(x,y) := \text{card} \{k = 1, \ldots, n \colon x_k \ne y_k \}$.
 A related approach, which is essentially due to M. Ledoux \cite{L1}, makes use of certain ``difference operators''.
 That is, for any function $f \colon \Omega \to \mathbb{R}$ in $L^2(\mu)$, set